Aider-AI/aider/docs/ctags.md

   - Decide that the `Coder` class looks complex enough to use a `MagickMock`.

-GPT makes one reasonable mistake in the first version of the test, but is able to quickly fix the issue after being shown the `pytest` error output.
+GPT makes one reasonable mistake writing the first version of the test, but is able to quickly fix the issue after being shown the `pytest` error output.

 ## Try it out